2.8 Tokio

 fs::write("foo.txt", b"Hello world!").await?;

-The provided code accomplishes an asynchronous task by writing "Hello world" to the file named foo.txt.
+The code writes "Hello world" to a file named foo.txt asynchronously.

 IO

-The tokio module plays the role of an asynchronous counterpart to std::io.
-Its main purpose revolves around introducing two key traits: AsyncRead and AsyncWrite.
-These traits serve as the asynchronous counterparts to the Read and Write traits found in the standard library.
+This Tokio module serves as an asynchronous version of std::io, introducing two key traits: AsyncRead and AsyncWrite.
+These traits are the asynchronous equivalents of the Read and Write traits in the standard library.

 use tokio::io::{self, AsyncWriteExt};